Azure/AMS-Migration/README.md

 	Find resource ID for AMS resource: <br/>
 	![ResourceId for AMS V2](./src/assets/ResourceIdAmsV2.png "ResourceId for AMS V2")

-7. If you are trying to migrate SAP NetWeaver Providers, you need to update the host file entries also. follow the steps in the below image.
+7. (Optional) If you are migrate SAP NetWeaver providers, you need to update the host file entries before executing migration script.
+You can do so by copying entries from hosts file under a new hosts.txt file in /src folder within previously cloned repository.
 	<br/>![ResourceId for AMS V2](./src/assets/hostfile.png "ResourceId for AMS V2")

 8. Final script should look like this: